 Samkhya (Sanskrit, n., सांख्य, Sāṃkhya; also Sāṅkhya) is one of the six orthodox (astika) scools of indian philosophy.
 The name is already mentioned in the Kauṭilīya-Sūtra and in the Śvetāśvatara-Upaniṣad.
-The tradition sees called Kapila as the founder of the system and as author of the Samkhya Sutra who's surviving version is from the fourteenth century.
+The tradition sees called Kapila as the founder of the system and as author of the Samkhya Sutra, who's surviving version is from the fourteenth century.
+It conatins references to Panchasikha, a disciple of Kapila's disciple Asuri.

 The Samkhya, as well as Vedanta, support the satkaryavada, however with somewhat different interpretation.